hapax/hapax.github.io/assets/teaching.md

 So we need to teach proofs better.
 We need to use examples which pique student interest, and teach them how to reason mathematically step by step.
-Start with visual proofs, intuition pumps, heuristics, cut corners.
+Start with examples, visual proofs, intuition pumps, heuristics, and judiciously cut corners.
 If you start with Euclid's axioms, that's probably where the student's relationship with the deductive method is going to end.